top of page

 NSU Wankel Spider | First Rotary-Powered Sports Car

-n the mid-1960s, when most sports cars still relied on small piston engines and familiar technology, NSU decided to bet on something entirely new.
+In the mid-1960s, when most sports cars still relied on small piston engines and familiar technology, NSU decided to bet on something entirely new.
 The result was the NSU Wankel Spider, a compact two-seat convertible that quietly rewrote history as the first Western production car powered by a Wankel rotary engine .
-Chairman of NSU, Dr. Gerd Stieler von Heydekampf, unveils the “NSU Spider” Built in Neckarsulm, West Germany between 1963 and 1967, the Spider was produced in very
+Chairman of NSU, Dr. Gerd Stieler von Heydekampf, unveils the “NSU Spider” Built in Neckarsulm, West Germany between 1963 and 1967, the Spider was produced in ver

 How Mazda Conquered the Devil’s Nails in the Mazda Cosmo Rotary Engine